Jass-Noor2012/tokenvm_hypersdk/README.md

 We have successfully created a custom virtual machine to handle token minting and transfers.
 By using HyperSDK, you can further tailor the blockchain to meet your specific requirements.
 ## ⚠️⚠️ Help
-During Asset ID check for spaces when writing assest ID and other addresses.
+During Asset ID check for spaces when writing assest ID and other addresses.Also check your internet connectivity while doing all this.
 Here's some additional Help...😁 https://www.loom.com/share/a12a6c9a9e8745799bcce467e184d18b